aaronbloomfield/ccc/hws/metamask/index.md

 Finally!
 We can get to the whole reason for this party.

 Your task is to create a web interface to your Auctioneer.sol contract, which fulfills the [IAuctioneer.sol](../auction/IAuctioneer.sol.html) ([src](../auction/IAuctioneer.sol)) interface.
-Our web page looked like the image to the right; this is the bottom of the web page, and the auction table itself was above what is shown.
+Our web page looked like the image to the right; this is the bottom of our web page, and the auction table itself was above what is shown.
 Yours need not look similar, but it does need to be usable.

-As you are starting with the web site that was provided to you in the [dApp Auction](../auction/index.html) ([md](../auction/index.md)) assignment (see below for starting on that), the read-only parts of this assignment are already done for you.
+As you are starting with the web site that was provided to you in the [dApp Auction](../auction/index.html) ([md](../auction/index.md)) assignment (see above for starting on that), the read-only parts of this assignment are already done for you.
 You will have to change the contract ID, of course -- you should hard-code that into your HTML / Javascript code (just replace the address that is there -- it may be there multiple times).
-Note: you have to view that page with an address else most of the relevant code will not be shown.
+Note: you have to view the original auctions page with an address else most of the relevant code will not be shown.
 The link to that page with an address is on the Collab landing page.

-For this assignment, you only need to create an interface with four of the Auctioneer functions -- `createAuction()`, `closeAuction()`, `placeBid()`, and `mintNFT()`.
+For this assignment, you only need to create an interface with four of the Auctioneer functions -- `startAuction()`, `closeAuction()`, `placeBid()`, and `mintNFT()`.
 You will also need to have a means to transfer the NFT over, which is discussed next.
 Note that the interface for `mintNFT()` was provided for you, above.
-In particular, you do NOT have to create an interface for `cancelAuction()`.
 We discussed how to create a HTML form interface, and the Javascript code to make it work, above.

 In addition to those four functions to the Auctioneer, you will also need a function that allows the transfer of an NFT over.
 This is the `safeTransferFrom()` function call in [IERC721.sol](../auctions/IERC721.sol.html) -- and recall that the NFTmanager inherits from that contract.
 Thus, you will need to create a contract interface to that contract (similar to how `auctionContractmm` was created) -- be sure to use `web3mm`!
 You can hard-code the address for the NFTmanager, and you can obtain that by calling `nftmanager()` on your Auctioneer contract.
 Note that two of the three parameters are already known -- the `from` (the account that MetaMask uses, which was obtained in the `mintNFT()` function, above) and the `to` (the address of the Auctioneer contract).
 So only the NFT ID is what is needed.